openthread/openthread/src/cli/README.md

 Send DNS Query to obtain IPv6 address for given hostname.

 The parameters after `hostname` are optional.
-Any unspecified (or zero) value for these optional parameters is replaced by the value from the current default config (`dns config`).
+Any unspecified (or zero or `def`) value for these optional parameters is replaced by the value from the current default config (`dns config`).
+This includes the DNS server IP address itself.
+Use `def` (or, equivalently, the unspecified address `::`) to select the server address from the current default config while still overriding later parameters explicitly.

 To use tcp, `OPENTHREAD_CONFIG_DNS_CLIENT_OVER_TCP_ENABLE` is required.